jorgecarleitao/arrow2/guide/src/high_level.md

 The simplest way to think about an arrow `Array` is that it represents `Vec<Option<T>>` and has a logical type associated with it.

-Probably the simplest array in this crate is `PrimitiveArray<T>`.
+Probably the most simple array in this crate is `PrimitiveArray<T>`.
 It can be constructed from an iterator as follows:

 ```rust